SIMPLIFY PROJECTS USING ONSITE FABRICATION OF PANELITE PANELS

 Following are examples of projects where clients achieved their design intent while using onsite fabrication to their advantage.

-EXAMPLE ONE: CONFERENCE ROOMS DESIGN AT WESTFIELD OFFICES, LOS ANGELES
+EXAMPLE TWO: CONFERENCE ROOMS DESIGN AT WESTFIELD OFFICES, LOS ANGELES

 The design used “off the shelf” channels available from any local aluminum supplier to capture and secure the panels.
 No custom profiles or complex stick build assembly was required.

 At only 80lbs per full sized sheet, panels can be carried by hand and installed without lifts or specialized equipment.

 At Westfield, the panels were ordered oversized to allow them to be trimmed on site, eliminating the need for field dimensions or tight tolerances in the construction of adjacent areas.